Nick-Chapman/sham/README.md

 - quoting, with single quotes
 - new script: wc -l
 - support redirection syntax to close file-descriptors: "4>&-"
+- new binary "cut"
+- new script "pkill"

 ### Ideas/Plans
 - scripts: drop N